splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector.rst

     <h2>Use the Collector<a name="collector-use-index" class="headerlink" href="#collector-use-index" title="Permalink to this headline">¶</a></h2>
   </embed>

+.. include:: /_includes/collector-works.rst

-See the following to understand how the Collector works, and how to use it:
+See also the following documents to understand how the Collector works, and how to use it:

-* :ref:`collector-env-var`
-* :ref:`metrics-internal-collector`
-* :ref:`otel-data-processing`
 * :ref:`otel-tags`
 * :ref:`collector-how-to`
 * :ref:`configure-remove`